rails/webpacker/docs/css.md

 Webpacker supports importing CSS, Sass and SCSS files directly into your JavaScript files.

+Importing and loading styles is a two step process:

+1. You need to tell webpack which file(s) it has to compile and know how to load

+   When you do `import '../scss/application.scss'`, you're telling webpack to include `application.scss` in the build.
+This does not mean it's going to be compiled into your javascript, only that webpack now compiles and knows how to load this file.
+(How that file compilation is handled is depending on how your loaders (`css-loader`, `sass-loader`, `file-loader`, etc.) are configured.)

+2. You need to load those files in your views

+   In order to have styles load in production, you need to include `stylesheet_pack_tag` with the same name as the javascript file that imports the styles.

+   When you do `<%= stylesheet_pack_tag 'application' %>`, that's a run-time inclusion from Rails, where Rails gets the correct "asset path" to that file from webpack.

 ## Import global styles into your JS app